KumarRoshandot/e-commerce-Docker-Postgres-PgAdmin-Airflow-AWS-Pipeline/System_Design/Design2/README.md

 - Amazon Rekognition — Optional.
 Uses machine learning (ML) to analyze images.

 - Amazon Managed Streaming for Kafka - Amazon MSK makes it easy to ingest and process streaming data in real time with fully managed Apache Kafka.

+- Amazon Quick Insight - Amazon QuickSight is a fast, cloud-powered business intelligence service that delivers insights to everyone in your organization.
+As a fully managed service, Amazon QuickSight lets you easily create and publish interactive dashboards that include machine learning (ML) insights.

 This solution uses AWS services that aren’t available in all AWS Regions.
 You must launch this solution in an AWS Region where these services are available.